JuliaLinearAlgebra/LinearMaps.jl/README.md

     * `mul!(y::AbstractVector, A::LinearMap, x::AbstractVector, α::Number=1, β::Number=0)`: computes `α * A * x + β * y` and stores the result in `y`.
 Analogously for `X,Y::AbstractMatrix`.

     Applying the adjoint or transpose of `A` (if defined) to `x` works exactly as in the usual matrix case: `transpose(A) * x` and `mul!(y, A', x)`, for instance.

+*   Horizontal, vertical, and hv-concatenation as known for regular matrices, where `UniformScaling`s are automatically promoted to `LinearMap`s and their sizes are inferred, if possible.

 ## Types